Alison P. O’Reilly, RCA 2019

 Artist Statement

-At the heart of my work lies a fascination with how colour and composition—alongside hidden strategies—can create a powerful visual impact.
+At the heart of my practice is a fascination with how colour and composition can create powerful visual impact.
 I combine a disciplined approach grounded in traditional methods with an intuitive, spontaneous energy, allowing tension between control and play to emerge in the layered surfaces.

-I primarily work in oil, acrylic, enamel, and collage, often on collaged or distressed surfaces.
-Each piece begins with a clear compositional plan and a personal narrative.
-Through layering and revision, the work develops a weathered, architectural quality—a reflection on memory, material, and time.
+I work in oil, acrylic, and enamel, often on collaged or distressed surfaces.
+Each painting begins with a clear compositional plan and a personal narrative, and through layering and revision develops a weathered, architectural quality.

-My background in interior design and architectural drafting continues to inform my practice.
-Early abstract paintings reference the textures of old buildings, floor plans, and colour studies, with subtle traces of technical tools like pencils and lettering guides introducing structure amid the layers.
+My background in interior design and architectural drafting continues to inform my work.
+In my abstract paintings, I draw on the textures of old buildings, floor plans, and colour studies, with traces of drafting tools like technical pencils and lettering guides creating structure amid the layers.
+My still life paintings apply these same methods while incorporating found objects sourced online and from charity shops- often slightly kitsch, familiar things from the recent past, engaging with the visual language of domestic interiors rooted in my upbringing.

 Education